Measuring the business impact of AI

 AI measurement and its spheres of influence

-At Atlantic Health System, for instance, patients are at the heart of every decision, says Sunil Dadlani, its senior vice president and CIO.
+Case in point is Atlantic Health System, where patients are at the heart of every decision, says Sunil Dadlani, its senior vice president and CIO.
 So, in many ways, the return of investment in AI is measured by looking at the improvements to patient care.

 These patient-focused metrics include reduced length of stay, faster time to treatment, faster insurance eligibility verifications, and faster prior insurance authorisations, he says.